Pensioners and Veterans

 Many different “Free-To-Client” hearing aid styles are available: completely-in-the-canal, in-the-canal, in-the-ear, behind-the-ear with an earmould, behind-the-ear with thin tube and dome tip, depending on the manufacturer.
 I select hearing aids from many different manufacturers in order to find the best hearing aid style and features for you.
 Very often the “Free-To-Client” hearing aids give a very good outcome.
 Several appointments are required in order to select, fit and fine-tune the hearing aids.

-HSP offers funded maintenance of the hearing aids (including batteries and other items, repairs as required, etc), with an annual contribution by the client (Currently $46.25, from July 2019 for “Free-To-Client’ hearing aids).
+HSP offers funded maintenance of the hearing aids (including batteries and other items, repairs as required, etc), with an annual contribution by the client.
 Whilst this is not mandatory, it represents very good value.
 At Alison Hennessy Audiology, this client contribution is the same, regardless of whether the hearing aids are “Free-To-Client’ or “Top-Up”.

 Veterans and Defence Force Members